The Physics of Data Egress: How to Burn $180k in a Weekend

 We replaced bulk replication with CDC using Debezium, reducing transfer volume by 92%.
 High-velocity transactional changes were streamed in near real-time, while cold historical data was migrated via dedicated fiber.

-In contrast, a retailer attempting an unoptimized S3-to-Azure lift burned over $60,000 per week until we intervened and re-architected their replication layer using our Modern Infrastructure & IaC Path.
+In contrast, a retailer attempting an unoptimized S3-to-Azure lift burned over $60,000 per week until the replication layer was re-architected.
+The difference between those outcomes was not tooling.
+It was physics awareness.

 Cost Optimization Framework

-Start by auditing velocity, not volume.
+Step 1 — Audit velocity, not volume.
 Use CloudWatch Logs Insights, VPC Flow Logs, or equivalent telemetry to identify any data movement exceeding 1TB per day.
 These are your economic hemorrhages.

-Next, model total cost of ownership using a realistic formula:
+Step 3 — Model total cost of ownership using a realistic formula:

 Retries, partial failures, and backoffs are not edge cases — they are the steady-state behavior of distributed systems.